dockerizedrupal/drupalcamp-baltics-2015/README.md

 a class that have been written to a text file.

-Just so you know, in the future you could also share a running container with others by being able to create a full snapshot from a it, but this feature is still in an experimental phase.
+Just so you know, in the future you could also share a running container with others by being able to create a full snapshot from it, but this feature is still in an experimental phase.

 ---